OscarMA13/nft-indexer/README.md

 8. Can you add ENS support for inputs?
 9. The code has no commenting... bruh!
 Clear documentation is a clear path for other developers to understand and build on your code... think you can add clear commenting?
 10. Completely open-ended!!
 Use this as the base for your next hackathon project, dream company or personal expedition :)

+I had to do what I thought had to be done !